kusalananda/shell-toolbox/README.md

 displaying the exit status and the output sent to all standard streams.
 Useful for testing compatibility of shell constructs between shells.
 Works with `ksh93` and `bash`.

+## Instructions for installing

+See the document called "INSTALL".